tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 at https://gitlab.at.ispras.ru/mirachirkova/differential-expression hold
 for this version of Hobotnica entirely

-What does this version breake?
+What does this version break?
 -------------------
 - The original Hobotnica draws a Vienn diagramm of intersections between the 5 implemented DE tools